krazykira/VidEffects/README.md

 # VidEffects
 This is an Android library which can be used to apply different Filters/Effects on videos.
-It uses vertexShaders and fragmentShaders to apply effects on GLSurfaceView.
-It uses mediaPlayer instance for playing videos on GlSurfaceView.
+It uses vertexShaders and fragmentShaders to apply effects on `GLSurfaceView`.
+It uses `MediaPlayer` instance for playing videos on `GlSurfaceView`.
 See the sample app in order to see a working demo.

 ## Limitations